 - Finally, the incision is closed.

 Patients who have undergone TLIF surgery are usually discharged on the same day, but in some cases, the hospital stay may be extended.
-Typically though, using this minimally invasive procedure for neck surgery or back surgery via laser spine techniques results in a short hospital stay.
+Typically though, using this minimally invasive procedure for neck surgery or back surgery results in a short hospital stay.
 Patients may find a correction in some symptoms soon after the surgery, and other symptoms may gradually recover with time.

 Risks and Complications

 Although transforaminal lumbar interbody fusion surgery is a safe procedure, some complexity may arise under certain circumstances.
-The standard and possible complications associated with TLIF surgery are as follows:
+Some but not all of the complications associated with TLIF surgery are as follows:

 - Nerve damage.